tsackton/taelgar/Gazetteer/Greater Dunmar/Realms/Dunmar/Central Dunmar/Tokra/Kirian’s.md

 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

+%% Tim: not sure how much needs to be added? %%
 A substantial, three-story inn near the main market square.
 One of the few inns in town, and fairly elegant.
 Caters strongly to merchants and the wealthy, and especially Chardonians and other foreigners.
 Dunmari tend to camp outside, or stay at [[Darshana's Caravanserai]].
 Run by [[Kirian]], a retired Dunmari solider from the west.

 3 gp/day for party for decent rooms and plain food.